 Disclosure: this post may contain affiliate links, which means I may make a commission if you decide to make a purchase through one of my links, at no cost to you.

 I know I’ve been doing a ton of outdoor projects lately, but I haven’t forgotten about the inside as much as you might think.
-In fact, I’ve still got a very LONG list of projects I’m trying like hell to plan in the right order so that I don’t go insane from my whole house not having anywhere to put the stuff that is supposed to go in one room but can’t because it’s full of stuff from that other room that’s full of stuff from a different room and all of them are mid-project.
+In fact, I’ve still got a very LONG list of projects I’m trying to plan in the right order so that I don’t go nuts from my whole house not having anywhere to put the stuff that is supposed to go in one room but can’t because it’s full of stuff from that other room that’s full of stuff from a different room and all of them are mid-project.

 For now, I guess I’m just kicking around ideas and could use your input (like you did for me here and here).
 Lately, it seems like everyone is either just completing or just getting started on a new built-in project, and I think I could use a few of them in my house — especially the master closet, the entryway closet, and the living room.
 But what I wonder is, will the effort be worth the cost of labor, time, and my wallet?
 Should I go with pre-made bookshelves and built around them to make them look built-in, or is the quality difference worth the extra labor of building straight from plywood (I already know what some of my hardcore builder buds will say about that!).
 I found a few great examples online during my search for answers, so for today, I’m just going to break down my thought process so that I can get back to the to-do list.
 Writing these things down strangely help by letting me focus, and your insight could be useful too!

 (By the way, if you want to pin one of the projects below, please go to the original source and pin from there!)